 Figure 3.
-1812 QRS Ver.
+AWI QRS Ver.
 3

-- 29. The primary weapon for infantry is the smoothbore musket (M) with a maximum range of 8", the same as in the ACW period. - 30.
-Cavalry are equipped with a short-range smoothbore carbine (C) which they can only can fire while dismounted. - 31.
-Napoleonic era artillery are all smoothbore, with the exception of Congrieve Rockets (see page X). - 32.
-British artillery include Congreve Rockets which have a maximum range of 80", but are increasingly inaccurate with distance, and cannot fire at a target within 12" (see page X). - 33 The break points for converting the total fire points into a die roll modifier remain the same for 7 fire points or less, but shift down starting at 8 or more fire points.
+- 29. The break points for converting the total fire points into a die roll modifier remain the same for 7 fire points or less, but shift down starting at 8 or more fire points.
 A +1 modifier now begins at 9 points, a +2 is at 12 instead of at 10 points and so on, up to a maximum of a +5 modifier with 25 or more fire points.
-Round fractions down.

-- 34. The term for Green troops and guns is now called Raw. - 35.
-American infantry armed with muskets may fire buck and ball ammunition when charging or being charged.
-Musket armed British, Canadians, and Indians may only fire buck and ball when specified in the scenario. - 36.
-The term Sharpshooter is now called marksmen. - 37.
-There is no +1 modifier for firing at mounted cavalry.
-Cavalry was less vulnerable to short-range smoothbore muskets and slow loading rifles. - 38.
-A +1 modifier now applies when firing at a target crossing an abatis. - 39.
-There is a +2 modifier for firing at a target in square.
+Round fractions down. - 30.
+The term for Green troops and guns is now called Raw. - 31.
+All American infantry armed with muskets may fire buck and ball ammunition when charging or being charged.
+Musket armed British, Loyalists, and Indians may only fire buck and ball when specified in the scenario. - 32.
+The term Sharpshooter is now called marksmen. - 33.
+There is no longer a +1 modifier for firing at mounted cavalry.
+Cavalry was less vulnerable to short-range smoothbore muskets and slow loading rifles used in the AWI. - 34.
+A non-cumulative +1 modifier now applies when firing at a target crossing an abatis.

-- 40. Extended line is replaced with an open order formation. - 41.
-The target's Crack and Green experience ratings are now called Elite and Raw respectively. - 42.
-The maximum stand losses from a Withering Fire effect is now limited to 3 stands.
-A Withering Fire causes a minimum loss of two troop stands or wrecks one gun.
-The target must lose one additional troop or gun stand if the modified die result is 15 or greater.
+- 35. Extended line is replaced with an open order formation. - 36.
+Crack and Green target ratings are now called Elite and Raw respectively. - 37.
+Loses from a Withering Fire effect are limited to three stands on a 15 or more die result.